Evolution and creationism: rejecting creationism reflects scientific incuriosity, and shows scientists to be as religious as those they attack.

 Just like I take a skeptical view of science.
 In fact, I have become so skeptical of science (or at least skeptical of the universal applicability of science), that I now think of myself as a natural philosopher.

-But on the creationism issue, Dawkins would doubtless want a debate.
+On the topic of evolution and creationism, Dawkins would doubtless want a debate.
 If so, I might ask Dawkins to disprove creationism.
 He can’t do that, of course, so he might ask me to prove it.
 That would be an inadequate response to my challenge, but I have admit, it would produce a draw.
 He can’t disprove it, I can’t prove it.

-Nor do I want to prove creationism; I simply want to keep an open mind, remain skeptical.
+Nor do I want to prove creationism; I simply want to keep an open mind about both, remain skeptical.
 So I might point out what creationists often note, an absence of evidence is not evidence of an absence.
 Which is a really powerful insight far beyond this debate.

 I have a lot of problems with declaring that something does not, or cannot, exist.
 The existence of an omnipotent God is a good example.
 First, we cannot exhaustively comb the universe, for God or anything else, insuring that it/He exists nowhere.
 Second, even if we could comb the universe, we cannot expect to find anything that our senses, our instruments – and precisely to my point here, our paradigms – are not designed to detect.
 But in the unlikely event that we could develop instruments to look for a Deity, we would need to train our instruments on all levels of size, from the subatomic to the supernovan, and perhaps beyond.
 Last, if we are dealing with an omniscient deity who prefers to be realized through faith rather than science, then He would probably still outwit us.